scenerystack/community/docs/reference/api/sun/ComboBox.md

 - **buttonMouseAreaXDilation**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">number</span>
 - **buttonMouseAreaYDilation**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">number</span>
 - **listFill**?: [TPaint](../scenery/TPaint.md)
+<br>  list
 - **listStroke**?: [TPaint](../scenery/TPaint.md)
 - **listLineWidth**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">number</span>
 - **openedSoundPlayer**?: TSoundPlayer
+<br>  Sound generators for when combo box is opened and for when it is closed with no change (closing
+  *with* a change is handled elsewhere).
 - **closedNoChangeSoundPlayer**?: TSoundPlayer
 - **buttonLabelTagName**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">string</span>
+<br>  pdom
+  The tag name for the label of the ComboBox.
+The AccessibleNameBehavior forwards the name to the ComboBoxButton, so if you need a different tag name for the ComboBox, set it here.
+See the ACCESSIBLE_NAME_BEHAVIOR functions for ComboBox and ComboBoxButton.
 - **comboBoxVoicingNameResponsePattern**?: [TReadOnlyProperty](../axon/TReadOnlyProperty.md)&lt;<span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">string</span>&gt; | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">string</span>
+<br>  Voicing
+  ComboBox does not mix Voicing, so it creates custom options to pass to composed Voicing Nodes.
+  The pattern for the name response string, must include `{{value}}` so that the selected value string can be filled in.
 - **comboBoxVoicingContextResponse**?: ( () =&gt; <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">string</span> | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">null</span> ) | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">null</span>
+<br>  most context responses are dynamic to the current state of the sim, so lazily create them when needed.
 - **comboBoxVoicingHintResponse**?: SpeakableResolvedResponse | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">null</span>
+<br>  string for the voicing response
 - &amp; StrictOmit&lt;[TrimParallelDOMOptions](../scenery/ParallelDOM.md#TrimParallelDOMOptions)&lt;ParentOptions&gt;, "children"&gt;